tredontho/learning/README.md

 Previously I had repos scattered all over, one for each book or coding exercise website, etc. I'm hoping that combining them into a single repo will simplify some things... who knows.

+# Advent of Code
+Working through the problems from [Advent of Code](https://adventofcode.com/) - each year should have its own directory

 # Crafting Interpreters
 Following along with the [Crafting Interpreters](https://craftinginterpreters.com/) book.